-- (d) a bulletin board; or - (e) a business, accounting, professional, scientific or educational computer program or computer generated image, other than a program or image containing a computer game that would, if classified, be classified as an MA(15+) or RC computer game; or - (f) a film that is not an interactive film. - "computer games classification officer" means the person holding the office of computer games classification officer under the Public Service Act 1996. - "computer generated image" means electronically recorded data capable, by way of an electronic device, of being produced on a computer monitor, television screen, liquid crystal display or similar medium as an image (including an image in the form of text). - "computer program" means a set of statements or instructions to be used directly or indirectly in a computer to bring about a certain result.
+- (d) a bulletin board; or - (e) an exempt computer game; or - (f) a film that is not an interactive film. - "computer games classification officer" means the person holding the office of computer games classification officer under the Public Service Act 1996. - "computer generated image" means electronically recorded data capable, by way of an electronic device, of being produced on a computer monitor, television screen, liquid crystal display or similar medium as an image (including an image in the form of text).

+"computer program" means a set of statements or instructions to be used directly or indirectly in a computer to bring about a certain result.